ggmichael/craterstats/README.md

 Full references for specific chronology or other functions are listed with the function definitions in `config/functions.txt`.

-A set of introductory slides to methods and earlier version of the software is here: [https://pdsimage2.wr.usgs.gov/pub/pigpen/tutorials/FreieUni_Workshop2012/](https://pdsimage2.wr.usgs.gov/pub/pigpen/tutorials/FreieUni_Workshop2012/)
+A set of introductory slides to methods and an earlier version of the software is [here](https://github.com/ggmichael/craterstats/tree/main/docs/2012-06%20USGS%20Flagstaff%20Workshop).